noeliacarrion/project-place-company-ironhack/README.md

 - To expand the gaming industry i've decided to find locations out USA and see what kind of companies there are in other countries.

 - It's important too the satisfaction's employees and the 30% have at least 1 childes.
 I've used Google API to find close to the radius schools or kindergarten

+### Cleaning process

+I've cleaned the database with all requeriments except the total money raised.
+Before selecting companies by money I was forced to normalize the values of total money raised.

+### Geoqueries and Google API

+Using pymongo i've found the companies nearest to others.
+After that, i've perform some calculations to determine the money by office, the employees by office and a simple ranking by money, employee and the number of offices around.

+### Results

+After all the process, the best location to this next company is